sirspudd/sspdd/_posts/2022-08-06-arm-apple-laptops.md

 ## Emulating AMD64 OSes

 This one is probably largely on me, but I just want to make it crystal clear that if you do attempt to run a virtualized AMD64 OS, it will be as slow as mollases.
 If there is a fast path there, I have not seen it.

-## Apples Virtualisation Framework

-Ideally I can get Fedora running on Apple's Virtualizatin Framework without any Parallels participation and with less overhead.
-This is in the drawback column at present as information is thin on the ground; I tried to compile a reference Application from Apple which is meant to facilitate this, and I stumbled at the signing point.